rossjillian/afg/docs/manual.md

     };

 ### IntelligentPlayer
-This concept builds upon our `Player` concept to also require a heuristic function.
+This concept builds upon our `Player` concept and also requires a heuristic function.
 This is important if we want `getStrategy` to be intelligent and use the algorithms given by `afg::AI`.